Accepting applications: 2025-2026 (VSAS opens mid-to-late February)

 Students who wish to complete a sub-internship but do not plan to apply to our residency training program should select dates during the Spring Term (if space is available).

-The Duke University School of Medicine application requirements must be met in order to officially rotate at Duke.
-If requirements are met, the Duke SOM will contact Orthopaedic Surgery for approval – if approved by both parties, the Duke SOM will notify students through VSAS.
+The Duke University School of Medicine (SOM) application requirements must be met to officially rotate at Duke.
+The Duke SOM will contact Orthopaedic Surgery for approval if the requirements are met.
+If both parties approve it, the Duke SOM will notify students through VSAS.

-• Deadline #1: March 12, 2024: Submitted applications will be reviewed for the Summer and Fall terms and offers will be sent out in April.
-Applicants will have 1 week to accept or decline.
-Applicants will need to meet all requirements by Duke SOM and official VSLO acceptance will be given once these are met and closer to start date.
+- Deadline #1: March 14, 2025.
+Submitted applications for the summer and fall terms will be reviewed, and offers will be sent out in April.
+Applicants will have one week to accept or decline.
+They must meet all requirements by Duke SOM.
 A waitlist will be kept.

-• Deadline #2: April 9, 2024: Applications submitted by this date will be considered for Fall term.
+- Deadline #2: April 11, 2025: Applications submitted by this date will be considered for Fall term positions not filled by students from the first deadline.

-*We are aware that some medical school calendars do not coincide with the Duke University School of Medicine elective calendar.
-It is recommended that you coordinate with your home school for approval to visit our program during the predetermined Duke dates.
-We are confident that your home school will make an effort to accommodate your request if given reasonable advanced notice.
-Due to the high volume of student applicants, it is not possible to accept students outside of the predetermined Duke dates during Summer Terms 43/44 and Fall 41/42/43/44.
+*We know that some medical school calendars do not coincide with the Duke University School of Medicine elective calendar.
+The Duke SOM does not allow for alternate start dates.
+We are confident that your home school will try to accommodate your request if given reasonable advanced notice.

 **Students who wish to complete a sub-internship but do not plan to apply to our residency training program should select dates during the Spring Term (if space is available).